jesseDijkman1/meesterproef-1819/article-2.md

 }
 ```

-When you use replace with a regular expression the first group is the fullmatch and the second is the first group, the third would be the the second group if we had one.
+When you use replace with a regular expression the first group is the fullmatch and the second is the first group.

 Now we just need to return the capitalized character.